Alex Fender © Fender Piano Services 2013 - 2019

 Some pianos will never get to British Standard Pitch (A=440) - I will advise you of this at the time of tuning.

 A suitable environment for your piano is in your home, against an inside wall (uprights).
 Away from sources of heat like radiators and hot pipes (be aware that there could be a radiator on the other side of the wall, this will unduly heat the piano).
 Out of full sunlight and kept at an even temperature all year round.
 Humidity must be between 40% and 60% equilibrium moisture content (EMC) with no sudden variation.
 Jars of water must not be placed in the bottom of upright pianos.
-Room humidifiers should be kept at least eight feet away from the piano and used with extreme caution.
+Room humidifiers should be kept at least eight feet away from the piano and used with extreme caution and in conjunction with an accurate hygrometer.

 Unsuitable environments are garages, utility rooms, outhouses, conservatories, bay windows, next to any window, kitchen areas including kitchen/dining rooms where steam and heat are intermittent.
 Under air-conditioning units and other forms of draughts.
 Areas that are prone to rapid temperature change, like the hall by the front door or similarly, the back door.
 Under-floor heating should be avoided (upright pianos) unless the piano was manufactured after 1970.